Engee documentation

 Main

-If this checkbox is checked, the block uses:
+If this option is selected, the block uses:

 • output ports PDSCHInd and PDSHSym;

-• parameters Block Pattern and Minimum channel bandwidth for the NRb (MHz).
+• the Block Pattern and Minimum channel bandwidth for the NRb (MHz) parameters.

-If this checkbox is unchecked, the block uses:
+If this option is unchecked, then the block uses:

 • output ports PDSCHInd, PDSHSym and PRGrid;